dlt-hub/dlt/docs/website/docs/intro.md

 # Use any SQL database supported by SQLAlchemy, below we use a public
 # MySQL instance to get data.
-# NOTE: you'll need to install pymysql with `pip install pymysql`
+# NOTE: you'll need to install pymysql with `pip install sqlalchemy pymysql`
 # NOTE: loading data from public mysql instance may take several seconds
 engine = create_engine("mysql+pymysql://rfamro@mysql-rfam-public.ebi.ac.uk:4497/Rfam")